Honorary Characters

 The Krewe de Jeanne d’Arc selects three community leaders each year to portray three featured characters in our parade: a young Maid Joan, a King Charles VII, and a Queen Yolande.

-Maid of Honor (Joan of Arc): Emmeline Meyer, Lycée Français
+Maid of Honor (Joan of Arc): Life Sacco, Isidore Newman School

 MAID OF HONOR

-Look for our young “Maid of Orleans”, Jeanne d’Arc, on horseback in the parade.
-Midway through the parade, she will receive her sword after a blessing by the Very Reverend Phillip G. Landry at St. Louis Cathedral.
+Look for our young “Maid of Orleans”, Jeanne d’Arc, on a tall white live horse in the parade.
+Midway through the parade, she will receive her sword after a blessing at St. Louis Cathedral.
 The sword she receives was a gift to the Krewe de Jeanne d’Arc from the city of Orléans, France, whose 500-year parade tradition was a model for our selection of a young Joan.
 Finalists receive an interview in French and English by the Cultural Attaché/ Chargée de Mission Culturelle of the Consulate General of France in New Orleans.
 The annual contest is open to all young women in the Greater New Orleans area ages 16-19 who have demonstrated outstanding community leadership and have French language experience and skills.
+The young women portraying the French “Jeanne” and our “Joan” participate in a cultural exchange, thanks to a travel scholarship from the New Orleans Rotary Foundation.
+(More about the program)

 QUEEN YOLANDE OF ARAGON: